-A home renovation loan is a type of personal loan, giving you the money you need to make the changes you want to your home.
+A home renovation loan is a type of personal loan that gives you the money you need to make the changes you want to your home.
 Whether you’re planning your dream upgrade and looking at a construction loan for home renovation, need to build an extension for a growing family or just have a few repairs to make, the choice is yours.

 But just like any other personal loan, renovation loans come in a few different shapes and sizes.
 Here are the two main ways to tell them apart.

+Secured or unsecured?
 If you’re willing to put up an asset as security against the loan, you can often access a better rate with a secured loan.
-Just remember, if you can’t repay the debt your lender has the right to repossess the asset.
+Just remember, if you can’t repay the debt, your lender has the right to repossess the asset.

-Home loan and renovation loan: why the difference matters.
+Home loan vs. renovation loan: here's why the difference matters.

 If you’re interested in a renovation loan, chances are you already have a home loan.
 So can’t you just use that for renovating?
 You can, but a home loan and renovation loan aren’t quite the same.
 Let’s look at how they work so, when comparing home loan and renovation loan options, you understand the choices to make.

-A home loan is, quite obviously, a loan to buy a home.
+Home help A home loan is, unsurprisingly, a loan to buy a home.
 In return for the money, you give your lender security over the property you are using the loan to buy.
-Home loans will typically be on a 25 to a 30-year term, with regular fortnightly or monthly repayments.
+Home loans will typically be on a 25 to 30-year term, with regular fortnightly or monthly repayments.